hasancse91/flutter_getx_template/README.md

 <img align="center" alt="4" src="repo_data/flutter_getx_template_4.png" />

 N.B: In this step you may need to setup your dart sdk path.
-If you get warned for "dart sdk not found in specified location" then just click on "fix" then select your dart sdk path.
+If you get warned for "dart sdk not found in specified location" then just click on "fix" and select your dart sdk path.